-- Initial evaluation of pregnant women living with HIV should include assessment of HIV disease status and plans to initiate, continue, or modify antiretroviral therapy (ART) (AI).
-The National Perinatal HIV Hotline (888-448-8765) provides free clinical consultation on all aspects of perinatal HIV care.
+- Initial evaluation of pregnant women living with HIV should include an assessment of HIV disease status and plans to initiate, continue, or modify antiretroviral therapy (ART) (AI).
+The National Perinatal HIV Hotline (1-888-448-8765) provides free clinical consultation on all aspects of perinatal HIV care.

-- The known benefits and potential risks of all medication use, including ARV drug use during pregnancy and postpartum, should be discussed with all women living with HIV (AIII).
+- The known benefits and potential risks of all medications, including ARV drugs used during pregnancy and postpartum, should be discussed with all women with HIV (AIII).

-- The importance of adherence to ARV drug regimens should be emphasized in patient counseling (AII).
+- The importance of adherence to ARV drug regimens should be emphasized during patient counseling (AII).

-- ARV drug-resistance studies should be performed before starting or modifying ARV drug regimens in women whose HIV RNA levels are above the threshold for resistance testing (i.e., >500 to 1,000 copies/mL) (see Antiretroviral Drug Resistance and Resistance Testing in Pregnancy) (AIII).
+- ARV drug-resistance genotype evaluations or assays should be performed before starting ARV drug regimens in women who are ARV-naive (AII) or ARV-experienced (AIII) and before modifying ARV drug regimens (AII) in women whose HIV RNA levels are above the threshold for resistance testing (i.e., >500 copies/mL to 1,000 copies/mL).

-- In pregnant women not already receiving ART, ART should be initiated before results of drug-resistance testing are available because earlier viral suppression has been associated with lower risk of transmission.
-If ART is initiated before results are available, the regimen should be modified, if necessary, based on resistance assay results (BIII).
+- In pregnant women who are not already receiving ART, ART should be initiated before results of drug-resistance testing are available, because earlier viral suppression has been associated with lower risk of transmission.
+When ART is initiated before results are available, the regimen should be modified, if necessary, based on resistance assay results (BIII).

-- Coordination of services among prenatal care providers, primary care and HIV specialty care providers, and when appropriate, mental health and drug abuse treatment services, intimate partner violence support services, and public assistance programs is essential to help ensure that women living with HIV adhere to their ARV drug regimens (AII).
+- Coordination of services among prenatal care providers, primary care and HIV specialty care providers, and, when appropriate, mental health and substance use disorder treatment services, intimate partner violence support services, and public assistance programs is essential to help ensure that women with HIV adhere to their ARV drug regimens (AII).

-- Providers should also initiate counseling during pregnancy about key intrapartum and postpartum considerations, including mode of delivery, maternal lifelong HIV therapy, family planning and contraceptive options, infant feeding, infant ARV prophylaxis, timing of infant diagnostic testing, and neonatal circumcision (AIII).
+- Providers should initiate counseling about key intrapartum and postpartum considerations during pregnancy, including mode of delivery, lifelong HIV therapy, family planning and contraceptive options, infant feeding, infant ARV prophylaxis, and timing of infant diagnostic testing (AIII).